ahmedn18/100-days-of-code/log.md

 **Today's Progress**:
 - Solved 2 C++ leetcode problems
--  Learned some of JavaScript's quircks
+-  Learned some of JavaScript's quirks

+### Day 8: September 07, 2024

+**Today's Progress**:
+- Solved 2 C++ leetcode problems
+- Completed a js project
+- Completed chapters 1, and 2 from intermediate python for data science by DataCamp